tommyxu/curator-service-api-client/README.md

 curator.start();
 curator.blockUntilConnected();

-ApiClientFactory apiClientFactory = new ApiClientFactoryImpl(curator);
+ApiClientFactory apiClientFactory = ApiClientFactory.create(curator); // The concrete implementation is in ApiClientFactoryImpl
 ```

 If no curator is provided (or null), the ```url``` property on @ApiClient annotation is used to locate service instances.